nasa/cumulus/docs/deployment/README.md

 It is recommended to stay on the Cumulus Core TF version which can be found [here](https://github.com/nasa/cumulus/blob/master/example/.tfversion).
 Any changes to that will be noted in the [release notes](https://github.com/nasa/cumulus/releases).

-To verify your Terraform version run:
+To verify your Terraform version, run:

 ```shell
 $ terraform --version